Azure/WALinuxAgent/README.md

 If set, log verbosity is boosted.
 Waagent logs to /var/log/waagent.log and leverages the system logrotate functionality to rotate logs.

+OS.EnableRDMA:
+Type: Boolean Default: n

+If set, the agent will attempt to install and then load an RDMA kernel driver that matches the version of the firmware on the underlying hardware.

 OS.RootDeviceScsiTimeout:
 Type: Integer Default: 300